Meet the Icons

 Michael Perkins

 Jen is a bartender of over 30 years, known for building a loyal following through decades of connection and presence.
 Her work has created a space where relationships are formed, stories are shared, and community is sustained night after night.
 She has become a familiar and trusted figure within the social fabric of the island.
-She will be photographed at the historic drinking fountain near O’Malley’s, where her story reflects gathering, ritual, and the social heartbeat of Galveston.
+She was photographed at the historic drinking fountain near O’Malley’s, where her story reflects gathering, ritual, and the social heartbeat of Galveston.

 Jen Schweizer